-The benefits of mentoring relationships have been publicized for many years, with career progression being the most significant.
+Publicized for many years is the benefits of a mentoring relationship, with career progression being the most significant.
 Get ahead with these tips on what it takes to be a good Mentee.

 Be flexible and work with their schedule.
 These days everyone is time poor so respect that they’re investing their time in you.
 If you’re accommodating, they might be able to meet more frequently, and this could help speed up your personal growth.

-If your mentor suggests you try something different, test their theory and share the outcome with them.
-This tells them you’re listening to their advice and willing to put it into action.
+If your mentor suggests, you try something different, test their theory and share the outcome with them.
+It will tell them you’re listening to their advice and willing to put it into action.
 It’s a sign of respect, and you will learn new ways to do things, which as a result will help you to broaden your skillset.

 A mentoring relationship should focus on the present and equally on the future.
 The things you’re doing in your career today should be setting you up for what you want to be doing tomorrow.
 Work with your mentor to develop a long-term career plan.
 If you already have one, share it with them for feedback.

 Think about the current complex career environments millennials face.
-It’s extremely competitive, and you need to think strategically to move forward.
-Seeking out multiple mentors’ balances the risk in relying on one, and takes the pressure off.
-By learning from a range of people who have had different life journeys, you will benefit from a richer mentoring experience.
+It’s incredibly competitive, and you need to think strategically to move forward.
+Seeking out multiple mentors’ balances the risk of relying on one, and takes the pressure off.
+By learning from a range of people who have had different life journeys, you will benefit from a more productive mentoring experience.